skip_to_honbun

 • Children’s and youth programming

-• Parliamentary and institutional channels that stream debates and public briefings
+• Parliamentary and institutional channels covering debates and public briefings

-By presenting channels side by side by region and category, Squid TV allows users to discover both well-known national networks and smaller local stations that might otherwise be overlooked.
+By presenting channels side by side by region and category, Squid TV helps users discover both widely recognized national networks and smaller local broadcasters that may otherwise be difficult to find.

 Editorial & Curation Policy

-Channel selection on Squid TV is guided by several principles:
+Channel selection on Squid TV follows several general principles:

-• Legitimacy – Channels must be operated by recognized broadcasters or institutions.
+• Legitimacy – Channels are operated by recognized broadcasters, public institutions, or established media organizations

-• Diversity – Countries, regions, and content types are represented as broadly as possible.
+• Diversity – Countries, regions, and program types are represented as broadly as possible

 For Educators, Researchers, and Media Professionals

-• Teachers and students exploring global media and culture
+• Teachers and students exploring global media environments and cultural perspectives

-• Researchers studying broadcasting systems, news framing, or media ownership
+• Researchers studying broadcasting structures, news coverage, or media landscapes in different countries

-• Journalists and producers looking for international perspectives and local sources
+• Journalists, producers, and analysts seeking international viewpoints and local broadcast sources

-While Squid TV does not provide academic datasets or raw media archives, it can serve as a gateway to official channels and livestreams that may support broader research and educational projects.
+Although Squid TV does not provide academic datasets or media archives, it can serve as a starting point for locating official television channels and publicly available broadcasts that may support research, education, and professional media work.

 Our Commitment to Accessibility and User Experience

-Squid TV aims to keep its interface lightweight and accessible so users on various devices and connections can navigate the site.
+Squid TV aims to keep its interface lightweight and accessible so users on a wide range of devices and internet connections can navigate the site comfortably.
 The directory is primarily text-based, which helps:

-• Maintain compatibility with older devices and browsers
+• Maintain compatibility with a wide range of devices and browsers

-• Make it easier for search engines and screen readers to interpret content
+• Make it easier for search engines and assistive technologies such as screen readers to interpret the content

-Where possible, channel names, countries, and categories are written in clear, consistent English to improve discoverability for international users.
+Where possible, channel names, countries, and categories are presented in clear and consistent English to help international users navigate and discover content more easily.

 How to Use Squid TV

-• Choose a region or country from the menu.
+• Choose a region or country from the navigation menu

-• Browse the list of channels organized by type or category.
+• Browse the list of channels organized by category or type of broadcaster

-• Click on a channel name to visit the broadcaster’s official streaming page or view their publicly provided embed.
+• Select a channel name to visit the broadcaster’s official website or online viewing page

 Looking Ahead

-As the landscape of television and online streaming continues to evolve, Squid TV plans to:
+As the landscape of television and digital media continues to evolve, Squid TV plans to:

-• Expand coverage to new regions and broadcasters
+• Expand coverage to additional regions and broadcasters

 • Improve categorization and tagging of channels